 The genus Phytophthora is comprised of more than 110 species of oomycetes that are plant pathogens (Kroon et al, 2012).
 Formerly classified as fungi, oomycetes were moved to Kingdom Stramenopile.
-Commonly known as watermolds, The genus comprises several plant pathogens that have caused devastating economical and social disasters such as the Irish potato famine in 1845.
+Commonly known as watermolds,

+the genus comprises several plant pathogens that have caused devastating economical and social disasters such as the Irish potato famine in 1845.
 One reason to use the genus Phytophthora to exemplify our suite of tools is that, to identify species in the genus Phytophthora, sequence identification has been used as the most common mechanisms to identify and unknown strain, using barcodes such as the ITS region and COX spacer loci to identify the most similar species by a comparison with a curated dataset (Grunwald et al. 2011).
 Another reason to use the genus Phytopthora is the existence of clonal lineages in several of the species.
 A clonal lineage can be defined as a population derived from clonal reproduction (Lamour, 2013).
 Clonal lineages were discovered by use of AFLP (Flier et al, 2007) but have been recently studied using microsatellite data (Goss et al, 2006, Cooke et al, 2006).
 Still, no databases of well-curated genotypes are available, and the existence of such tools can facilitate the study of clonal lineages or any other populational differences.